LOOKING TO DO-IT-YOURSELF? READ THESE LIFE SAVING TIPS FIRST!

 With that basic minimum barrier to entry satisfied, the remainder is relatively simple.

-First thing that is going to happen when you want to get on your roof, is you will need to set up at least one Ladder.
+First thing that should happen when you want to get on your roof, is you will need to set up at least one ladder.
 For extended periods, or large roofs, you should set up TWO ladders.
 In case for whatever reason one of them is not the ideal way down the roof.

 (Having one ladder is not ideal.
 Should it fall or break it means option two is jump, tuck, and roll, and if the lawyers are reading this, we also do not suggest that!)

 Ladders fall, people break them, you could be hurt and unable to get to one of them.
 The roof could have caught on fire as a result of some kind of work being conducted, or a ferocious lion could be guarding one.
 Who knows!